-Part I: Four courses from CULT 401-417, including CULT 401 and 402.
-CULT 402: Cultural Studies Supervised Research on a topic approved by the Coordinator within a field of topics approved annually by the Board of Studies, must be submitted by 1 November in the year in which the courses are completed, unless an extension of time is granted by the Co-ordinator on the recommendation of the supervisor.
+Part I: Four CULT 400-level courses, including CULT 402 (Cultural Studies Supervised Research).
+CULT 402: Cultural Studies Supervised Research on a topic approved by the Co-ordinator within a field of topics approved annually by the Board of

+Studies, must be submitted by 1 November in the year in which the courses are completed, unless an extension of time is granted by the Co-ordinator on the recommendation of the supervisor.
 The Supervised Research essay shall not normally exceed 10,000 words.
 The course of study for each student shall be approved by the Programme Co-ordinator and the Head of the teaching department/school/programme concerned.

 Part II: A thesis (CULT 690).

-P: Part I: 60 points at 300-level in CULT courses, including CULT 301.
+P: Part I: CULT 202 and 60 points at 300-level in CULT courses.
 Candidates will normally be expected to have at least a B average in their prerequisite courses.
 Candidates who have completed 60 points at 300-level in another appropriate subject may, at the discretion of the Co-ordinator of the Cultural Studies Programme, be admitted.
 Candidates shall consult with the Co-ordinator of the programme to determine whether and to what extent their undergraduate work qualifies as related to Cultural Studies.

 Part II: Completion of Part I. Candidates will normally be expected to have achieved a B average or better over the four courses.
-Candidates who have qualified for a BA(Hons) in Cultural Studies may be admitted as candidates for the MA in

-Cultural Studies for a course of study comprising a thesis only.
+Candidates who have qualified for a BA(Hons) in Cultural Studies may be admitted as candidates for the MA in Cultural Studies for a course of study comprising a thesis only.